 Research group application instructions

-The Foundation for Economic Education encourages research groups to carry out pioneering research and to compile and acquire new materials and databases.
-The three-year research group grant can be applied for by groups of individuals led by a Principal Investigator (PI).
-Please note the following research group application criteria:
+The Foundation for Economic Education encourages research groups to conduct pioneering research and to compile or acquire new datasets and databases.
+A three-year grant for research groups can be applied for by personal groups led by a Principal Investigator (PI).

 PI (Principal Investigator)